December 22, 2018 – Sloatsburg, NY

 Around 1800, Abraham Dater built a system for powering the first of six iron forges in an area first known as “Dater’s Works.”
 The Iron forges and subsequent grist mill and saw mill of the Dater family and the community of workers they created, became the hamlet of “Pleasant Valley” in the 1800’s and, by the early 1900’s, annexed to become part of the village of Sloatsburg.

 High atop Dater Mountain at an elevation of 920 feet above sea level is a large open pit known as the Dater Mine.
 The mine is located in Harriman State Park, just north of Dater Mountain Nature County Park.
 I searched for this mine the previous week, but a Black Bear in the area I was searching, cut my exploration short.
 The following week I hooked up with some seasoned hikers that are familiar with the area and let them show me the way.
 As a bonus, we bushwacked north from Dater Mine along an old mining road and visited the Augusta Mine as well.
 We also hit some other better known spots in the area as well.

-This 5.4 loop hike consists of 3 miles of bushwacking and/or unmarked trails.
+This 5.4 mile loop hike consists of 3 miles of bushwacking and/or unmarked trails.
 Those who are not confident of their route-finding ability might wish to choose another hike.

 From the parking circle, we walked back on Johnsontown Road for about 100 feet, crossing a bridge over a stream.

 Just west of the bridge, there are three blue-on-white blazes on a tree, which mark the start of the Blue Disc Trail.
 We turned right and followed this trail up a paved road, passing a huge boulder on the left and crossing the route of a gas pipeline.

 In a short distance, the trail reaches a pumping station for the pipeline.
 Here, the Blue Disc Trail bears left onto a footpath and begins to climb parallel to the pipeline.